 Why is Website Speed So Important?

-Site speed contributes towards the overall user experience.
+Site speed contributes to the overall user experience.
 You probably dislike slow websites because it can be frustrating and time-consuming to navigate through them.
 If each page on a website takes too much time to load, you are forced to spend several minutes on a website in order to access the information you need.
 The search engines understand that website speeds have an impact on user experience and therefore will list the fastest and most efficient websites at the top of the search engine results pages.

 -50% of site visits are abandoned if websites don’t load in less than 3 seconds.